 Did you notice the actual locations of the ads in the screenshot from earlier?
 Those were from businesses using Google AdWords.
 These locations advertised their businesses under the keyword phrase, “dentist in New York City.”

 There are many forms of online advertising you can take advantage of.
 One of the most popular is Facebook advertising.
 Facebook allows you to target specific Facebook users using demographics, location, and interests.
 This means you can target the customers who would be most interested in buying products or services from your business.

 Some businesses may also do well with other forms of online advertising.
 Food and beauty businesses, for example, would do well with Pinterest and Instagram ads while a business law firm would do best with LinkedIn ads.

 As always, you should tailor your ads to the location you’re in.
 For example, a Seattle-based pet shop could potentially create awareness for their brand by creating a Facebook ad campaign to promote a blog post called “10 Best Dog-Friendly Parks in the Seattle Area.”
 The store could then acquire new customers by promoting email discounts for leashes, portable water dishes for pets, and waste bags.

 List Discounts on Coupon Sites

 A lot of consumers use coupons to try out new businesses.
 So, if you want another way to reach potential customers online, list your discounts on popular coupon sites for local businesses.

 Create and Advertise a Customer Loyalty Program

-Services like Punchcard and Belly allow you to create digital loyalty programs for customers.
+Services like Belly allow you to create digital loyalty programs for customers.
 A loyalty program gives first-time customers an incentive to come back.
 They receive discounts the more they spend on your business.
 Customers may like your business, but they may also need that extra bit of encouragement to return.

 Combine the power of content and email marketing to advertise your business’ loyalty program.